rsoetirto/revenue-and-suppy-chain-optimization/README.md

 In these case examples, I employed the package cvxpy, an open source Python-embedded modeling language, to solve convex optimization problems.

-Some of these problems include supply chain routes, storage, and revenue optimization.
+**Case Problems**: supply chain routes, storage, and revenue optimization.
+---

 Some of the solutions for these convex optimization problems are as follows: